Keeping up with the Colombians

-I visited Colombia in October.
-AKA the rainy season.
+I visited in October, AKA the rainy season.
 This is the very first country that I have ever been to where not having all of my vaccinations restricted where I could go.
 The very.first.one.
-That blew my mind because here is a link to a list of all of the countries that I’ve been to (spoiler: at the time of this writing there were over 50).
+That blew my mind because here is a link to a list of all of the countries that I’ve been to (at the time of this writing there were over 50).
 And would you believe that not a single one required proof of vaccinations??!
 So I was a bit surprised when, because I didn’t have my yellow fever vaccine, I wasn’t allowed to travel to certain regions in Colombia.
-This ended up being (probably) for the best, since, as I mentioned, it was rainy season and, full disclosure, I also wasn’t taking malaria medication….
+This ended up being (I have to say this) for the best, since, as I mentioned, it was rainy season and I wasn’t taking malaria medication.

 Tip numero uno…

-I got mine less than one week after returning home from said Colombia trip at the Allegheny Health Department (sick shout out!
+I got mine within DAYS of returning home from this Colombia trip at the Allegheny Health Department (sick shout out!
 Not, like, literally sick though) and learned that the yellow fever vaccination is good for a lifetime.
 I repeat, A LIFETIME.

 I turned to my nurse and said “Whhhaaaat!
 That’s so cool!
 What other vaccinations do you guys do over here?!”
-She said “Hep A, Hep B, Tdap, Typhoid” I said “I’LL TAKE THEM ALL, PLEASE!
-But not now.”
-So, look out for updates on that in future blog posts.
-For now, I received the yellow fever vaccination which, I’ll repeat, is good for a lifetime.
+She said, “Hep A, Hep B, Tdap, Typhoid” I said “I’LL TAKE THEM ALL, PLEASE!”
+If you know me, you know I’m not kidding.
+So, look out for updates on that.
+As of now though, I have received the yellow fever vaccination which, is worth repeating, is good for a lifetime.

 Without that vaccination, in Colombia, I wasn’t allowed to visit:

-A very full itinerary with three different in-country flights.
+A full itinerary that included three different in-country flights.

 2. Exchange your money at the airport.